(C) Copyright 1994-2019 William F. Maton

 Gave the Yukon and Northwest Territories representation in the Senate with one member each.

 Miscellaneous Statue Law Revision Act, 1977A law which made some technical corrections to the Representation Act, 1974 (part of which later became the Constitution Act, 1974 (Formerly British North America Act, 1974)) and Northwest Territories Representation Act (part of which later became the Constitution Act (No. 1), 1975 (Formerly British North America Act (No. 1), 1975))

 Canada Act, 1982 (U.K.)Last Act of the United Kingdom Parliament containing the English and French versions of the Constitution Act, 1982.

-From that time on, the United Kingdom Parliament relinquishes the power to affect any Canadian laws, including the Constitution.
+From that time on, the United Kingdom Parliament relinquishes the power to affect any Canadian laws, including and especially the Constitution.

 Constitution Act, 1982 (Part of the Canada Act, 1982)Part of an act which 'patriated' Canada's constitution, due to Pierre E. Trudeau.